- Aggregation >

 Aggregation Pipeline Stages.

-MongoDB provides the db.collection.aggregate()
+MongoDB provides the db.collection.aggregate() method in the

-shell and the aggregate
+mongo shell and the aggregate command to

 run the aggregation pipeline.